Suspected Palestinian gunman kills an Israeli, wounds another in latest attack in occupied West Bank

 The latest attack is part of a sharp escalation in the region in recent months involving Palestinian militants, Israeli security forces and radical Jewish settlers.
 It took place as Israeli forces were already on high alert and searching for the gunman who had killed the two Israelis in the northern West Bank on Saturday.

-The combustible mix of armed Palestinians carrying out shooting attacks against Israelis across the West Bank and within Israel as well as near-nightly — and often deadly — raids by the Israeli army to arrest militants has fueled the worst fighting between Israel and the Palestinians in the West Bank in nearly two decades.
+The combustible mix of armed Palestinians carrying out shooting attacks against Israelis as well as near-nightly — and often deadly — raids by the Israeli army to arrest militants has fueled the worst fighting between Israel and the Palestinians in the West Bank in nearly two decades.

+Reprisals by fanatic Jewish settlers against Palestinians have also heightened tensions in the territory.
+Late on Sunday, Israeli settlers threw stones and firebombs at a Palestinian home south of Nablus near the site of Saturday's deadly attack, local officials reported, causing damage but no injuries.

-Israeli security forces said the suspected Palestinian gunman opened fire on Route 60, the main north-south road in the West Bank, near the major city of Hebron.
-The army said the attack killed an Israeli woman and seriously wounded a man as the two were driving in the area.
-The Israeli rescue service reported the two victims were in their 40s.
+Israeli security forces said the suspected Palestinian gunman opened fire at an Israeli car on Route 60, the main north-south road in the West Bank, near the major city of Hebron.
+The army said the apparent drive-by shooting killed an Israeli woman and seriously wounded a man as the two were driving.

+The Israeli rescue service reported the two victims were in their 40s and that a 6-year-old girl who was also in the car was unharmed.
 The man, it said, was found semi-conscious and taken to the hospital.

 Images from the scene showed the victims' car riddled with over a dozen bullet holes.
-The gunman escaped the scene, prompting Israeli security forces to embark on their second manhunt in three days.
+The gunman fled, prompting Israeli security forces to embark on their second manhunt in three days.

 The Hamas militant group and Palestinian Islamic Jihad praised the attack as a response to Israel's expanding settlement enterprise in the West Bank, but stopped short of claiming responsibility.